postolache-andreea-miruna/3DMP/Horse automata/README.md

  #### To make the body front I made measurements on the component from the initial mechanism and I created the sketch, after which I extruded it.
 Before extruding it, I made a copy of the component to have the body behind it.
   #### To make the front cams, I made three sketches as follows: one of the hexagon type that I extruded, one circular on the surface of the hexagon and the third one is the outer circle.
 Cam front differs from cam rear by the size of the outer circle.
   #### To make the wheels I measured the component from the initial mechanism and I made a canvas based on it.
 I made the sketch and copied the component several times and then I extruded them, and for the wheels with hexagon form in the middle I made an additional sketch.
+  #### To make the gear worm I made the measurements on the initial component and I made the sketch that I extruded.
+To make the spiral I made two planes to delimit the area where the spiral will be.

 - front legs:

 			 - support upper leg front left

 			 - support upper leg front right

 			 - hoof front

 			 - leg front lower rear

 			 - leg front upper rear

 			 - leg front upper front

 			 - leg front lower front

 - rear legs:

 			 - support upper leg rear left

 			 - support upper leg rear right

 			 - leg rear lower front

 			 - leg rear upper front

 			 - leg rear upper rear left

 			 - leg rear lower rear

 			 - leg rear upper rear right

 			 - hoof rear

 - holder

 			 - base

 			 - housing motor

 Checkpoint 2
 I made the motor house and the base (bonus) and also I made the body front and the body back.